saltyorg/docs/docs/advanced/user-crontab-examples.md

 Note that this is just some examples, not a list of things that any particular user should have in their crontab.

 Nothing in here is a specific recommendation.
 DO NOT copy and paste this with the idea that saltbox team is sugeesting that you *should* do all these things.
+They may not work as shown here, dependin gon your setup.

-It's just a catalog of examples.
+It's just a catalog of examples to demonstrate how one might set this sort of thing up.

 To edit your crontab, enter `crontab -e`